Utrecht Mansion

 Read more

-Houtzagers was a contemporary of Berlage, and the design of this townhouse is strongly influenced by the “New Rationalism” of that period.
-Traditional materials such as brick, natural stone, stained glass, and ceramic ornamentation define the architectural expression.
-The relatively restrained interior is characterized by high ceilings, imposing fireplaces, and an abundance of painted woodwork, particularly around the monumental staircase.
+Houtzagers was a contemporary of Berlage, and the design of this townhouse was strongly influenced by the New Rationalism of that period.
+Traditional materials such as brick, natural stone, stained glass and ceramic ornamentation define the architectural character.
+The relatively restrained interior is distinguished by lofty rooms, imposing fireplaces and an abundance of painted timberwork, particularly around the monumental staircase hall, where neo-Gothic influences are also visible.

 Location